philiptaron/systemd/systemd-258/posts/49-soft-reboot-sockets.md

 With v258 there are two new mechanisms to deal with this:

 First of all there is a new job mode.
-(Job modes you can use to tweak how systemd enqueues your unit start/stop/reload/… requests and the deps of it, …

-…you can control it via systemctl's `--job-mode=` switch for example).
+(Job modes let you tweak how systemd enqueues your unit start/stop/reload/… requests and the deps of it.
+You can control it via `systemctl`'s `--job-mode=` switch, for example.)
 The new job mode is called "lenient".
 If used and the job you want to enqueue would in any way contradict what is already enqueued, then the operation will fail.
 It will never reverse any already enqueued job hence.

 The other new mechanism is a setting in `.socket` files: `DeferTrigger=` can be used to potentially defer triggering of the associated service if its activation cannot be enqueued immediately due to conflicts.